ColumPaget/githuber/README.md

 ```

-The "repo names" and "repo urls" commands are intended for use in scripting.
+The "repo names", "repo snames", "repo urls" and  "repo surls" commands are intended for use in scripting. "repo names" and "repo urls" use newline as a separator (so one item per line) whereas "repo snames" and "repo surls" use space as a separator.
 For instance, you can back up all your github repositories with a script like this:

 ```
 #!/bin/sh